Keloid Removal Conveniently located to serve Dallas, Fort Worth and Collin & Denton County

 How much does keloid scar removal cost?

 The cost for removal of a keloid scar varies widely based on the size and location of the scar and the complexity of the procedure.
-In general, the cost will typically range from $1,000-3,500.
+In general, the price will typically range from $1,000-3,500.
 This may include adjuvant treatments such as steroid injections for a period of time after surgery, but it does not include the cost of any therapy performed outside of our practice, such as radiation therapy.

 How can I set up a consultation for keloid scar removal?